NathanABrooks/ResourceExchangeArena/README.md

 The project will finally go on to introduce real world data for energy demand and availability over time.
 Using this data to tune the model, suggestions will be developed for how individuals in real smart grids could alter their energy usage in order to maximise the use of renewable resources while minimising the impact on individual satisfaction.

 ## Research Questions
-•How does the evolved trading strategy vary based on the distribution of resources?
+• How does the evolved trading strategy vary based on the distribution of resources?

 • Which social learning strategies most efficiently converge on the optimum trading strategy(s)?